 The major career question has already been answered.
 You are in dental school or have already graduated.
-For those still in dental college, questions often center on what area of dentistry: a generalist, specialist, public health, military, dental educator, or are you one of the few that will join one or more of your relatives in "your" family practice?
-The ADA's Success Seminar Manual (2005-2006), chapter 1, outlines many of the advantages and disadvantages of various career options.
-Our purpose here is not to duplicate that information but, rather, to take a step back and have you reflect on the process of making a career choice and some of the key issues in that process.
+For those still in dental college, questions often center on what area of dentistry: private general practice, private specialty practice, public health, military service, dental education, or are you one of the few that will join one or more of your relatives in "your" family practice?
+Our purpose here is not to duplicate an entire American Dental Association publication on career options, Roadmap to Dental Practice: The Guide to the Rest of Your Career After Dental School and Licensure.
+Rather, we encourage you to take a couple of cleansing breaths or deep sighs, and to take a step back and reflect on the process of making a career choice and some of the key issues in that process.

 Most dental students in their first and second years are asking, now that I am in dental school, what is next?
 Questions begin to race through your mind.
 Where do I want to live?
 Or if married, where do we want to live?
 If I specialize, how does that affect where I can live?
 Do I want a metropolitan lifestyle, rural lifestyle, or something that allows a little of both?
 If you have or are planning a family, you find yourself asking about the best educational and social opportunities for your children.
 What values do you want your children exposed to day by day?
-For those who follow a faith-based lifestyle, where does God want me to be?
-Can I get student loans repaid, and should this, based on interest rates, be a slow or a quick repayment process?
+For those who follow a faith-based